- Logging in via the web

 Logging in via the web

-If you're on a computer that nobody else uses, you can select Keep me logged in, which means your browser will remember your password for 30 days.
-You can force your computer to forget your password by logging out.
-Note: When Keep me logged in is selected, we will cache more of your personal data in your browser between visits.
+If you don't want to log in every time you access your mail, and you're on a private computer that nobody else uses, you can select Keep me logged in, which means your browser will remember that you are logged in for 30 days or until you click Log out.
+Please note: When Keep me logged in is selected, we will cache more of your personal data in your browser between visits.

 Security warning: Using the Keep me logged in feature means that your Fastmail account will have no password protection on that computer while it is enabled.
 Your email will be available to anyone who has access to your computer, making it vulnerable to malicious misuse.